SathishVaithiyanadhan/WRFChem4PALM/README.md

 ### End of README
 --------------------------------------------------------------------------------------------

-Development of WRF4PALM is based on WRF2PALM (https://github.com/ricardo88faria/WRF2PALM).
+Development of WRFChem4PALM is based on WRF4PALM (https://github.com/dongqi-DQ/WRF4PALM).

 A full documentation is still under construction, if you have any queries please contact the author or open a new issue.

 --------------------------------------------------------------------------------------------
-**Contact: Dongqi Lin (dongqi.lin@pg.canterbury.ac.nz)**
+**Contact: Dongqi Lin (dongqi.lin@pg.canterbury.ac.nz) Sathish Kumar Vaithiyanadhan (sathish.vaithiyanadhan@med.uni-augsburg.de) -- Chemistry and aerosol part**

-**How to cite**

-Lin, D., Khan, B., Katurji, M., Bird, L., Faria, R., and Revell, L. E.: WRF4PALM v1.0: a mesoscale dynamical driver for the microscale PALM model system 6.0, Geosci.
-Model Dev., 14, 2503–2524, https://doi.org/10.5194/gmd-14-2503-2021, 2021.